criccomini/collected-scripts/README.md

 You need to set `OVERCAST_EMAIL` and `OVERCAST_PASSWORD` to post your Overcast podcasts.
 The script pulls all "starred" podcasts.

 Pocket is requires both `POCKET_CONSUMER_KEY` and `POCKET_ACCESS_TOKEN`.
 [Create an application](https://getpocket.com/developer/apps/new) in pocket to get your consumer key.
-Next, use [OneClickPocket](http://reader.fxneumann.de/plugins/oneclickpocket/auth.php) to sign into your application via OAuth.
+Use [OneClickPocket](http://reader.fxneumann.de/plugins/oneclickpocket/auth.php) to sign into your application via OAuth.
 This will give you the access token.

 ## Templates